School of Medicine Homepage

 • Continuing Medical Education

-• Guide for the Principal CME/CE Planner for an Emory CME Activity
+• Guide for the Principal Planner for an Interprofessional CE Activity

-Guide for the Principal CME/CE Planner for an Emory CME Activity
+Guide for the Principal Planner for an Interprofessional CE Activity

 Introduction

-As the principal planner for a continuing medical education (CME) activity, you have several responsibilities, including compliance, which is required by our accreditation agency.
-To maintain our ACCME Accreditation, we ask your cooperation in facilitating the planning process and providing us with the required documentation.
-Our office is here to guide you should you need assistance with any of the requirements below.
+As principal planners for a continuing medical education (CME) activity, you have a number of responsibilities, including compliance, which is required by our accreditation agency: the Accreditation Council for Continuing Medical Education (ACCME).
+In order to maintain our CME accreditation, we ask your cooperation in facilitating the planning, and by providing us with the required documentation.

-Selection of Planners (and Faculty) With No (or minimal) Financial Relationships with Companies that Manufacture Products Related to the Content of This Activity (“ineligible companies”1)
+Selection of Planners (and Faculty) With No (or minimal) Financial Relationships with Companies that Manufacture Products Related to the Content of This Activity (“ineligible companies”)

-• Ideally, planners will not have financial relationships with ineligible companies.
-If it is critical that an individual with relevant financial relationships with ineligible companies participates in the planning process, they cannot have any final decisionmaking authority regarding content related to the ineligible companies.
-This must be delegated to a planner without financial relationships with any ineligible company.
+• Ideally, planners should not have financial relationships with ineligible companies.
+If it is critical that a planner participate (but who has relevant financial relationships with ineligible companies concerning the content being planned), they may only provide input and cannot have any final decision-making authority.

-Because of the above requirements, the information regarding the disclosure of all financial relationships with ineligible companies from all those individuals involved in planning a CME activity must be received by the Emory CME activity must be received by the Emory CME office before planning commences to mitigate risk and determine possible strategies to resolve such relationships prior to the planning process.
+Because of the above requirements, the information regarding the disclosure of all financial relationships with ineligible companies from all those individuals involved in the control of content must be received by the Emory University CME Department in order to mitigate risk and determine possible strategies to resolve such relationships prior to their involvement in the planning process.

 • Design the educational activity to consider treatment options that are fair and balanced, discussing the pros and cons of each treatment option and considering all options within a class of treatment options when the activity is clinical in nature and pharmacological and/or surgical interventions will be discussed.